-Uillinn: West Cork Arts Centre is delighted to offer West Cork Primary Schools the opportunity to engage with our Contemporary Dance Programme with an invitation to Princesses Can Be Pirates by Mónica Muñoz Marín at Skibbereen Town Hall on Thursday 4 April at 11.00 am.
+Uillinn: West Cork Arts Centre was delighted to offer West Cork Primary Schools the opportunity to engage with our Contemporary Dance Programme with an invitation to Princesses Can Be Pirates by Mónica Muñoz Marín at Skibbereen Town Hall on Thursday 4 April 2019 at 11.00 am.
 Please see here for further information and bookings.

 Uillinn; West Cork Arts Centre and the West Cork Education Centre are delighted to have brought West Cork schools the opportunity to experience a production by the Abbey Theatre Community & Education Department and Baboró International Arts Festival for Children touring as part of the Ireland 2016 Centenary Commemorations, in association with the Department of Education and Skills.